Inebriateduck/RedEye_Pipeline/README.md

 6. Copy the [RedEye Extractor](https://github.com/Inebriateduck/RedEye_Pipeline/blob/main/Unstable%20Release/Single%20shot%20pipeline/Unstable%20extractor.R) into your new script section
 7. Replace 'Input pathway' with the pathway to the *folder* containing your PMID bearing CSV files
 8. Replace 'Output pathway' with your desired output directory.
 If the specified file does not exist, RedEye will make a new file with that name at the target location
-9. Replace 'Python input' with the path to the Hex Breaker file (including the file itself, it should have .py at the end)
+9. Replace 'Python input' with the path to the Hex Breaker file in the .zip file (including the file itself, it should have .py at the end)
-10. Run the script (Ctrl + Shift + Enter is a useful shortcut)
+10. Run the script (Ctrl + Shift + Enter is a useful shortcut).
+RedEye is designed to aggressively leverage the parallel processing capabilities of a system by using n-1 threads at default settings, where n = the number of threads in a a system- as such, systems with a higher CPU thread count will complete jobs faster.
+Note that even with strong system specs, very large files can have extended run times.

+# Technical notes

-# Pipeline Components
+## Pipeline Components
-## RedEye.R
+### RedEye.R
 **RedEye** is an R package based on easyPubMed by [Damiano Fantini](https://cran.r-project.org/web/packages/easyPubMed/index.html).
 It is optimized towards extraction of email addresses for the purpose of cross sectional surveys.

 ### installation